phaustin/quantecon-example/book/docs/getting_started.md

 ### Notebook Basics

-Let\'s start with how to edit code and run simple programs.
+Let's start with how to edit code and run simple programs.

 #### Running Cells